2.8 Provisions and contingent liabilities Provisions

 (a) Operating lease commitments — Company as lessee

 The Company has taken various commercial properties on leases.
-The Company has determined, based on an evaluation of the terms and conditions of the arrangements, such as the lease term not constitute a substantial portion of the economic life of the commercial property, and that does retain significant risks rewards of ownership of these properties and accounts for the contracts as operating leases.
+The Company has determined, based on an evaluation of the terms and conditions of the arrangements, such as the lease term not constituting a substantial portion of the economic life of the commercial property, and that it does not retain all the significant risks and rewards of ownership of these properties and accounts for the contracts as operating leases.

 (b) Assessment of lease contracts